Questions:

 Nelle knows she can use special variables more than once within a script, and

-decides the script should output only one file called <species>.txt
+decides the script should output only one file called <species>.txt.
+The output

 file only contains dates and the number of that species counted on each date.